lit/lit.dev/packages/lit-dev-content/site/docs/v3/data/signals.md

 npm dedupe
 ```

-If that doesn't work you may have to update dependencies until you get a single
+If that doesn't work, you may have to update dependencies until you get a single
 compatible version of `signal-polyfill` across your package installation.

 ## Missing Features